 In 1993, I had the good fortune of being introduced to two potters during my three years living in Japan.
-I spent much of my free time at their studios making, laughing and learning.
-I had the opportunity to travel to San Miguel, Mexico where one of my mentors, Tanida-sensei, taught during the summers.
-I left Japan for London, to pursue post-graduate studies in Asian Art at the University of London's School of Oriental and African Studies (SOAS) and Sotheby's.
-I worked for several years in Asian antiquities for both a private dealer of Chinese and Japanese Art, and at the Victoria and Albert Museum, before moving over to run a gallery of contemporary Asian art.
+I worked for the JET programme in Osaka, and while teaching kept me busy, I spent much of my free time at their pottery studios making, laughing and learning.
+During this time I had the opportunity to travel to San Miguel, Mexico where one of my mentors, Tanida-sensei, taught during the summers.
+After three years, I left Japan for London, to pursue post-graduate studies in Asian Art at the University of London's School of Oriental and African Studies (SOAS) and Sotheby's.
+I worked for several years in Asian antiquities for both a private dealer of Chinese and Japanese Art, and at the Victoria and Albert Museum, before moving over to run Asia Contemporary, a contemporary Asian art gallery in Bloomsbury.

 Each piece of my work is unique and many are inspired by the shapes and colours of Asia.